 Chanty provides support across all plans, but the level of priority and care users will receive may differ.

 Community support is available on the free plan, so you can resolve issues by submitting a ticket or browsing Chanty’s help pages.
-Submitting a ticket takes no time at all, although the Help Centre isn’t as extensive as I would have hoped.
+Submitting a ticket takes no time at all, although the Help Center isn’t as extensive as I would have hoped.

 Business plan users have access to a 24/7 support line, while enterprise users get a: